-The Group AC is principally responsible to support the Board in ensuring that there is a reliable and transparent financial reporting process within the Bank and its principal subsidiaries.
+The Group AC is principally responsible to support the Board in ensuring that there is a reliable and transparent financial and reporting process within the Group.

 The functions of the Group AC are set out in its Terms of Reference which is published on the Bank's corporate website at www.alliancebank.com.my.